mattbis/mapFilePath.dev/src/6/proto-api.md

 ### im not sure how people do this I assummed it might be above,,, but this problem could mean `bq` must be enabled.
 ##### hmm good point... enable this from a mode.. essentially it means a slowdown since we have to find out what is biggest.. or we can find it as we go from what changed, and what we already know...

+- for example, a linear single processor could handle this whilst the demand is met for huge files in chunk reads..
 `setBq`|`bq`
 `setSq`|`sq`